resistbot/contact-officials/README.md

   format extension, which 2captcha requires.
 See `states/SC/upper.yaml` for an example.

-* In `success` section, instead of `body`, one can specify text that must match an alert.
-See `states/WA/governor.yaml` for an example.
+* In a `success` section, instead of `body`, one can specify text that must match an alert, or one can specify a CSS selector for an element that must be found.
+See `states/WA/governor.yaml` for an example of the alert functionality, and `states/CA/lower.yaml` for an example of a CSS selector.

 * Introduction of meta variables, described below.